 Plains Indian Sign LanguagePrint

-No monolinguals.
 Mostly elderly hearing people and some middle-aged or older deaf people.
 0 monolinguals.

 8a (Moribund).Used by deaf people with family and friends and formerly as a lingua franca for inter-tribal contact by hearing and deaf people.
 Wide range of genres including story-telling, prayers, inter-tribal negotiation, and bantering (Davis 2010).